 Inventories are stated at the lower of cost or market value using the last-in, first-out (LIFO) method for military boots and using the first-in, first-out (FIFO) method for all other inventories.
-We regularly review inventory quantities on hand and record a provision for excess and obsolete inventory based primarily on our estimated forecast and demand requirements for the next twelve months.
+We regularly review our FIFO basis inventory quantities on hand and record a provision for excess and obsolete inventory based primarily on our estimated forecast and demand requirements for the next twelve months.
 Actual demand and market conditions may be different from those projected by our management primarily as a result of fashion cycles and trends and the overall financial condition of competitors in the western and work boot business.
-A one percentage point error in our inventory allowances would approximate \$7,400 and \$5,600 for the fiscal years ended July 30, 2011 and July 31, 2010, respectively.
+A one percentage point error in our inventory allowances would approximate \$4,000 and \$7,400 for the fiscal years ended July 28, 2012 and July 30, 2011, respectively.